 Within the region, the programme will also seek closer collaboration with LOGIN Asia (Local Governance Initiative and Network for Asia) a knowledge-sharing network to promote learning around local governance policy and practice between central and local governments, training institutes and CSOs active in this arena across Asia.
-Within the region, there are interesting lessons to be learned from countries that have introduced SDG monitoring frameworks such as the Philippines, Indonesia and Nepal, with the establishment of One-Stop-Shops (such as Mongolia and Vietnam), with the promotion of civic engagement (India - Kerala and the Philippines), the introduction of ICT innovations to facilitate training or to report corrupt practices (Papua New Guinea) or finding alternative local governance solutions in conflict affected areas (Indonesia, Philippines, Nepal).
+Within the region, there are interesting lessons to be learned from countries that have introduced SDG monitoring frameworks such as the Philippines, Indonesia and Nepal, with the establishment of One-Stop-Shops (such as Mongolia and Vietnam), with the promotion of civic engagement (India - Kerala and the Philippines), the introduction of ICT innovations to facilitate training or to report corrupt practices (Papua New Guinea), finding alternative local governance solutions in conflict affected areas (Indonesia, Philippines, Nepal) or the Access to Information experiences from UNDP in Bangladesh.